c172p-team/c172p/README.md

 Gilberto Agostinho (gsagostinho): texturing and bug hunting/reporting (thevirtualfer): 3D modelling and texturing (ludomotico)
-Wayne Bragg (wlbragg) : effects - damage, rain\fog\ice, internal\external shadows, bushkit.
+Wayne Bragg (wlbragg): effects - damage, rain\fog\ice, internal\external shadows, bushkit.
 Special thanks to Thorsten Renk for all the work involved in giving us the base for these effects.
 (onox)
 (Dany93)
 (tigert)
+(wkitty42)